 We decided to do a San Diego Entire Trolley Trip using the $12 Regional Pass.
-Chris Parker' friend Bob Jacoby and then Bob Gordon plus I invited David Aten and Robin Bowers to join us on President Day 2018.
+Chris Parker's friend Bob Jacoby and then Bob Gordon plus I invited David Aten and Robin Bowers to join us on Presidents Day 2018.
 That morning I got up early so I decided to get a little more rail mileage by doing a Metrolink roundtrip to San Clemente North Beach.
 I went to the Santa Ana train station and bought my Metrolink roundtrip then waited for Metrolink 803 at arrive on a very cold windy morning.
 I rode south with Conductor Kim Chadwick.
 We arrived at San Clemente North Beach and I detrained for some pictures.

 Conductor Kim Chadwick checking for any more passengers before she leaves San Clemente North Beach.